 Normal Browning and Needle Drop

 You can expect some needles to turn brown and drop in spring or fall.
 This is somewhat normal during this time of year.
 You may also notice some dead needles on the cedar tree.
-Cedars do this naturally when they are young and during the second or third growing season.
-However, if you notice needles turning brown during the summer or winter, your tree could be infected by spider mites.
+Cedars do this naturally when they're young and during the second or third growing season.
+However, if you notice needles turning brown during the summer or winter, your tree could be infested with spider mites.

 Spider mites typically attack in the summer.
-Infestations will cause cedar foliage to look bronze in color.
+Infestations cause cedar foliage to look bronze.
 Look on the underside of leaves.
-If you see tiny white mites or white webbing -- spider mites are on the attack.
+If you see tiny mites or white webbing, spider mites are on the attack.
 For further confirmation, take a piece of white paper and hold it underneath a browning branch.
-Shake the branch and look for slow-moving insects that are as small as periods.
-That's another way to confirm that spider mites are present.
-Purchase a miticite spray from your local plant nursery to eradicate the infestation.
-As a preventative measure, after you have eliminated the spider mites, apply horticultural oil from November through April, during the Cedar's dormant season.
+Shake the branch and look for slow-moving creatures that are as small as periods.

 Cedar Apple Rust Fungus

-Cedar apple rust fungus disease can attack cedars planted near apple trees or members of the apple family, including hawthorn, Juneberry and mountain ash.
+Cedar apple rust fungus disease can attack cedars planted near apple trees or members of the apple family, including hawthorn (Crataegus spp.), Juneberry (Amelanchier spp.) and mountain ash (Sorbus spp.).
 These trees serve as "alternate hosts" for a fungus to develop and thrive.
 Examine the tree and look for gall-like growths on the branches for identification purposes.
 Cut out the galls.
 Then spray the cedar with a ferbam fungicide application to prevent new infestations.

 Extent of Damage

-If you have eliminated biotic organisms, such as mites or insects like weevils, and the majority of the tree is brown – your cedar may be severely damaged.
+If you have eliminated biotic organisms, such as mites or weevils, and the majority of the tree is brown, your cedar may be severely damaged.
 If most of the foliage is dead, the tree may not be worth saving.
-Take a picture of the tree and show it to a professional at your nearest nursery -- or better yet, take it to your nearest cooperative extension office.
+Take a picture of the tree and show it to a professional at your nearest nursery or cooperative extension office.
 An extension employee will confirm whether the tree can be saved.